oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 fragment and obtain the access token.

-### Countermeasures
+### Countermeasures {#iuv_countermeasures}

 The complexity of implementing and managing pattern matching correctly obviously causes security issues.
-This document therefore advises to simplify the required logic and configuration by using exact redirect URI matching only.
+This document therefore advises to simplify the required logic and configuration by using exact redirect URI matching.
 This means the authorization server MUST compare the two URIs using simple string comparison as defined in [@!RFC3986], Section 6.2.1.
+The only exception are native apps using a `localhost` URI: In this case, the AS MUST allow variable port numbers as described in [@!RFC8252], Section 7.3.

 Additional recommendations: